ifelsellc/smartyseeds/chess_tutorial/README.md

 }
 ```

+### AI Difficulty Tuning

+Want to adjust the AI difficulty levels?
+See the comprehensive **[AI Difficulty Tuning Guide](AI_DIFFICULTY_TUNING.md)** for:

+- How to adjust existing difficulty levels
+- Adding new difficulty levels
+- Understanding UCI parameters
+- Advanced tuning techniques
+- Testing and troubleshooting

 ### Adding New Difficulty Levels

-Extend the AI settings in `aiSlice.ts`:
+Quick example - extend the AI settings in `aiSlice.ts`:

 ```typescript
 const aiSettings = {